Sher Singh Rana: Early life

-Sher Singh Rana was born as Pankaj Singh Pundir in Roorkee, Uttarakhand, India on 17 May 1976.
+Sher Singh Rana was born as Pankaj Singh Pundir in a Hindu Rajput family in Roorkee, Uttarakhand, India on 17 May 1976.

 Phoolan Devi assassination

 Rana, along with two other men, murdered Phoolan Devi outside her home in New Delhi in July 2001.
-At the time of her assassination, ex-dacoit and anarchist Phoolan Devi was a sitting Member of Parliament in the 13th Lok Sabha.
+At the time of her assassination, Phoolan Devi was a sitting Member of Parliament in the 13th Lok Sabha.
 Rana claims he was motivated to take revenge upon her for her actions as a leader of a bandit gang that acted primarily against the higher castes in the late 1970s and early 1980s.
 Rana was arrested and confessed to the murder.

-Escape from Tihar jail
+Escape from jail and rearrest

-Rana rescaped from Tihar jail, a high-security prison facility in Delhi, on 17 February 2004 with the help of his friend Sandeep, who in the guise of a policeman pretended to take Rana to a Haridwar court.
+Rana escaped from Tihar jail, a high-security prison facility in Delhi on 17 February 2004.
 He went to Moradabad and checked into a hotel.
-He then contacted relatives who sent him ₹1 lakh through Sandeep.
+He then contacted relatives who sent him ₹1 lakh.
 From Ranchi he applied for a passport in the name of Sanjay Gupta.

-During the two-month wait for the passport, he visited Gaya and Benaras, where he met his "financer" Subhash Thakur, who was then lodged in a local jail.
+During the two-month wait for the passport, he visited Gaya and Benaras.
 Rana then went to Kolkata, where he obtained a three-month Bangladesh visa.
 Rana claimed that he took a house for rent at Khulna and lived there, posing as Sanjay.
 After he fled to Bangladesh, he bought a satellite phone for ₹16,500 so that he could contact his relatives and friends without being tracked.
-Throughout his journey — from Moradabad to Ranchi, Kolkata, Bangladesh and Dubai to Afghanistan, - he kept getting about ₹15,000 to ₹20,000 per month as personal expense allegedly from the accomplices of an Uttar Pradesh-based criminal Subhash Thakur.
-He visited Kolkata often to get his visa extended.
+Throughout his journey — from Moradabad to Ranchi, Kolkata, Bangladesh and Dubai and later to Afghanistan from where he is said to have brought back the ashes of the Rajput king Prithviraj Chauhan.

+He received approximately ₹15,000 to ₹20,000 per month and visited Kolkata often to get his visa extended.
 At times, he did this in Dhaka.

-Abscondence and controversies

-Later, he illegally travelled from Dhaka to Dubai.
-He was later glorified by the Hindu Kshatriya Sena.

-Claims of bringing back remains of Prithviraj Chauhan

-In his statement given to police during his arrest, he claimed to have brought the remains of 11th century Hindu Rajput ruler Prithviraj Chauhan from Kandahar.
-Rana made claims to have built memorial of the king in Etawah, Uttar Pradesh too, but Kanpur police found the claims to be false and only a foundation stone for a temple existed there.

-Re-arrest

-On 2006-04-25 he was re-arrested from Kolkata by SIT as a suspect buying Hindi newspaper.
+On 25 April 2006, he was re-arrested from Kolkata by SIT, who tracked him down by his subscription to a Hindi newspaper, one of the few people in the Dharmatala area who did so.